KingOlas/google-homepage/README.md

-This is an attempt to become familiar with the functions of working on a webpage using GIT to save progress and remotely save updates.
+This is a second attempt to create the Google Homepage.